 Each year we have a Snowflake Ceremony where we invite the community and special guests, the Funeral Director, a Ministerial Representative, as well as a Revelstoke Highland Piper to participate in speaking and playing music in remembrance of loved ones.
 Symbolically we write the names of loved ones on laminated snowflakes and place on the tree.
 We have done this for 15 years, always on the first Sunday in December.

-The Hospice Society has participated in a worldwide musical event “Voices for Hospice” which happens every 3 years to raise awareness and funds for Hospice.
+The Hospice Society has participated in a worldwide musical event “Voices for Hospice” to raise awareness and funds for Hospice.
 Our last event was in 2009 and was very successful, filling the United Church.

 The Hospice Society furnished a newer room at Queen Victoria Hospital in 2003 We have also refurbished the Serenity Room beside this patient room.
 The local Quilters Guild and the Hospital Auxiliary helped to furnish both rooms.